 (2) Prizes Greater than $600:

 (a) Winner Claim Form: To claim a Draw game prize of more than $600, the claimant shall obtain and complete a “Winner Claim Form.”
 The claimant may submit the Winner Claim Form with the winning ticket in person to Lottery Headquarters, Player Services Office, 500 Airport Road SE, Salem, Oregon.
+Tickets and shares for prizes may also be presented at other locations and for such prize amounts as designated by the Director, unless the ticket or share specifies that it must be claimed at Lottery Headquarters in Salem, Oregon.
 A claimant may mail a winning ticket and Winner Claim Form to the Lottery Headquarters, P.O.
 Box 14515, Salem, Oregon 97309 (registered mail recommended).

 (b) Prize Payment: Upon validation of a winning ticket, the Lottery shall present or mail a check to the claimant in payment of the amount due, less any applicable tax withholding.
 The amount due shall be calculated according to the rules adopted for the particular Draw game.
 If the ticket is determined to be a non-winning ticket or invalid, the claim shall be denied and the claimant notified.
 Non-winning or invalid tickets will not be returned to the claimant.